rk-lindsey/al_driver/doc/source/basicmode.rst

     MOLANAL_SPECIES = ["H1", "H2 1(H-H)", "H3 2(H-H)"]

 Each ``case-*.indep-0.input.xyz`` is a ChIMES ``.xyz`` file containing initial coordinates for the system of interest for the corresponding case, while each ``case-*.indep-0.run_md.in`` is the corresponding ChIMES MD input file.
 Note that ``case-*.indep-0.run_md.in`` options ``# PRMFILE #`` and ``# CRDFILE #`` should be set to ``WILL_AUTO_UPDATE``.
-For more information on these files, see the ChIMES LSQ manual (<UPDATE LINK>).
+For more information on these files, see the `(ChIMES LSQ manual) <https://chimes-lsq.readthedocs.io/en/latest/index.html>`_.
 The bonds.dat file will be described below.

 In the config.py file snipped above, lines 5 and 6 tell the ALD to use ChIMES MD for MD simulation runs, and provides a path to the MPI-enabled and serial compilations.
 Lines 9 and 10 provide information on how to post-process the trajectory.
-Specifically, the ALD will use the a molecular analyzer ("molanal") <REFERENCE LARRYS PAPER> to determine speciation for the generated MD trajectories.
+Specifically, the ALD will use the a molecular analyzer _`("molanal") <https://pubs.acs.org/doi/pdf/10.1021/ja808196e>`_ to determine speciation for the generated MD trajectories.
 Once speciation is determined, the ALD will provide a summary of lifetimes and molefractions for species listed in ``MOLANAL_SPECIES``.
 Note that the species names must match the "Molecule type" fields produced by molanal *exactly*.
 These strings are usually determined by running molanal on DFT-MD trajectories, prior to any ALD.
 Finally, the ``bonds.dat`` file specifies bond length and lifetime criteria for molanal.
 See the molanal ``readme.txt`` file for additional information.
 Be sure to verify specified bonds.dat lifetime criteria are consistent with the timestep and output frequency specified in ``case-*.indep-0.run_md.in``

 -------